Foundation Diet and Health

 In Switzerland, oil is referred to as cold-pressed oil if the oilseed was not heated, the pressing temperature did not exceed 50 °C and no problematic post-treatment took place.

-In the EU and the USA, there does not appear to be a generally applicable temperature limit set by law for cold-pressed oils.
-For example, the guidelines for edible fats and oils of the Federal Ministry of Food and Agriculture (D) are similar to the EDI regulation, but they do not specify a permissible maximum temperature for general cold pressing - since they only apply to products whose labelling and composition are not conclusively set by law (i.e. not for olive oil, cocoa butter, milk fats, spreadable fats, for example).
+In the EU and the USA, there does not seem to be a generally applicable temperature limit for cold-pressed oils.
+The guidelines for edible fats and oils of the Federal Ministry of Food and Agriculture (Germany) and the EDI regulation are worded similarly.
+However, they do not specify a permissible maximum temperature for general cold pressing.
+These regulations only apply to products whose labelling and composition are not conclusively defined by law, such as olive oil, cocoa butter, milk fats and spreads.
 21

 These are selective marketing rules in which the term raw food is not defined.
 "Raw food" and "raw" are therefore not state-protected terms (as is the case with the term "organic"), which leaves a lot of room for interpretation.
 Although it is agreed that with purely mechanical cold pressing, the pressing temperatures generally do not exceed 40 °C, one should not naively assume that cooking oils are raw food quality.
 There is a suspicion that the measuring method used does not indicate the temperature in the press cylinder (where the heat is highest), but only the outlet temperature in the oil hose.
 With water-cooled olive oil presses (so-called "water-cooled 37°" oil presses), one probably cannot even say with certainty what the exact temperature is inside the press cylinder, because the entire press cylinder is surrounded by cooling sleeves.